chaotic-aur/packages/README.md

 This is a list of packages that we will reject for good reasons:

-- **snapd**: I didn't know how to help my users with it since it breaks *A LOT*.
-I recommend using native packages or [FlatPak](https://wiki.archlinux.org/title/Flatpak) instead.
+- **snapd**: We didn't know how to help our users with it since it breaks *A LOT*.
+We recommend using native packages or [FlatPak](https://wiki.archlinux.org/title/Flatpak) instead.
 Also, [there are a lot of other reasons to not use Snaps](https://old.reddit.com/r/linuxmemes/comments/ppyz0g/damn_you_ubuntu/hd7jg1p/).

 - **lib32-x265**:	There is absolutely no use case in which a 32-bit application (Linux or Windows) would want to ENCODE HEVC.
-I recommend disabling x265 for the packages depending on it (usually `FFmpeg` or `GStreamer`).
+We recommend disabling x265 for the packages depending on it (usually `FFmpeg` or `GStreamer`).

 - **gst-plugins-{ugly,bad} (and lib32)**: These need too frequent rebuilds which can't be dealt with as we don't control the packages pkgrel.
 Ultimately this would result in a bad user experience - dependency requests however are welcome!